ihsn/SDCPractice/measure_risk.rst

 (i.e., patterns or keys) of the four quasi-identifiers.
 Examples of keys are {‘urban’, ‘female’, ‘secondary incomplete’, ‘employed’} and {‘urban’, ‘female’, ‘primary incomplete’, ‘non-LF’}.
-Let :math:`f_{k}` be the sample frequency of the *k*\ :sup:`th` key, i.e., the number of individuals in the sample with values of the quasi-identifiers that coincide with the *k*\ :sup:`th` key.
-This would be 2 for the key {urban, female, secondary incomplete, employed}, since this key is shared by individuals 1 and 2 and 1 for the key (‘urban’, ‘female’, ‘primary incomplete’, ‘non-LF’), which is unique to individual 3.
+Let :math:`f_{k}` be the sample frequency of the :math:`k`:sup:`th` key, i.e., the number of individuals in the sample with values of the quasi-identifiers that coincide with the :math:`k`:sup:`th` key.
+This would be 2 for the key {urban, female, secondary incomplete, employed}, since this key is shared by individuals 1 and 2 and 1 for the key {‘urban’, ‘female’, ‘primary incomplete’, ‘non-LF’}, which is unique to individual 3.
 By definition, :math:`f_{k}` is the same for each record sharing a particular key.